ashgray0/kashios-kasserole/README.md

-# kashios-kasserole
+# phase-casserole
-Polyphonic "phasetable" digital synthesizer - inspired by the Casio CZ-101
+Polyphonic "phasetable" digital synthesizer inspired by the Casio CZ-101